 How Big Do Fluffy Frenchies Get When Fully Grown?

-The fluffy Frenchie’s full-grown size does not differ much from their short-haired counterparts.
+The fluffy Frenchie’s full-grown size does not differ much from its short-haired counterparts.

 They are generally around 11 to 13 inches tall, but males are a bit heavier and taller than females.
 Male fluffy Frenchies are typically 20 to 28 pounds, while females are 16 to 24 pounds.